Skip to Main Content

 Postage

-We've touched on the need-to-haves, now it's time to cover the nice-to-haves.
+We've touched on the need-to-haves, now it's time to cover the nice-to-haves for what to include in a wedding invitation suite.
 These extra cards and useful additions will help you cover all of the information to include in a wedding invitation, if you need a little extra space.
-Because when it comes to wedding invitations, what to include depends on the specifics or your big day and the formality of your event.
+Because what goes on a wedding invitation depends on the specifics and the formality of your event.
 Take some and leave some as you see fit.

 Reception Card

 You might throw your postwedding bash at a different locale than the ceremony.
-In this case, you should provide a reception card.
-This piece will note the location of the reception, the address and the time (whether it's an exact hour or just "immediately following the ceremony").
+In this case, you should provide a reception card as a simple extra item to add to a wedding invitation.
+This piece will note the location of the reception, the address and the time (whether it's an exact hour or just immediately following the ceremony).

 Accommodations Card

 Your accommodations card lets guests know what hotel you've reserved a room block at to make booking their travel plans a little easier.
-It'll let them know the name and address of the hotel as well as any special codes or book-by deadlines they should be aware of.
+It'll let them know the name and address of the hotel as well as any special codes or book-by deadlines they should be aware of, making it a convenient addition to what's included in a wedding invitation suite.

 Weekend Events Card